Drinking Water Treatment:

 - Selection Requirements

 Homeowners are increasingly concerned about contaminants in their water supply that may affect health or cause taste and odor problems.
 Sources of these contaminants might include solvents, pesticides, industrial wastes, or contaminants from leaking underground storage tanks.
 Contaminants such as benzene, chlorobenzenes, trichloroethylene, carbon tetrachloride, methylene chloride, and vinyl chloride in drinking water may pose health risks if they are present in quantities above the EPA Health Advisory Level (HAL).
+Pesticides, such as Atrazine, also can pose a health risk if present in quantities above EPA guidelines.
 Activated carbon (AC) filtration can effectively reduce some of these organic chemicals as well as certain harmless taste- and odor-producing compounds.

-In addition, lead from water pipes and joints may be present in water from the tap.
-AC filtration can reduce lead in drinking water, though another filter medium is commonly used in addition to AC for this purpose.
+In addition, lead from some older pipes and soldered joints may be present in water from some taps.
+AC filtration can reduce lead in drinking water, though another filter medium is commonly used in addition to AC filtration for this purpose.
 Only very specialized AC filters effectively adsorb heavy metals.
 Radon, a radioactive decay product of natural uranium that has been related to lung cancer, can be found in some groundwater.
-Radon gas also can be removed by AC filtration, though removal rates for different types of AC equipment have not been established.
+Radon gas also can be removed by AC filtration, though removal rates for different types of AC filtration equipment have not been established.

 No one piece of treatment equipment manages all contaminants.
 All treatment methods have limitations and often a combination of treatment processes is required to effectively treat the water.
 Different types of carbon and carbon filters remove different contaminants and no one type of carbon removes all contaminants at maximum efficiency.
 AC filters will not remove microbial contaminants (such as bacteria and viruses), calcium and magnesium (hard water minerals), fluoride, nitrate, and many other compounds.
 Refer to Extension Circular 703, Drinking Water Treatment: An Overview for a discussion of possible water quality problems and appropriate treatments for these contaminants.
 Further information can be obtained from the appropriate treatment guide in the Drinking Water Treatment series (listed as part of this publication’s Web resources).